Information for Funders

 Wilderness Solo; a 7-day outdoor program for ages 18+, fostering personal development through a week based in the wilderness.

-(for women) and Good Men Make Tracks (for men), weekend programs offering adults the opportunity to experience a rite of passage.
+Ebb & Flow (for women) and Good Men Make Tracks (for men), weekend programs offering adults the opportunity to experience a rite of passage.

-They also connect the wider community with our work.
-We are seeing this being used as a starting point for mentoring and supporting other organisations wanting to initiate this work.
+They connect the wider community with our work.
+We are also seeing this being used as a starting point for mentoring and supporting other organisations wanting to initiate this work.

 Our work has expanded to include further leadership development opportunities that meet the needs and dynamics of other age groups and life stage transitions beyond adolescence.
 These programmes assist young people, families and our community in their social, creative and community orientated pursuits.